Automotive industry in the Philippines: BMW

 Between 1994 and 1997, the BMW 3 Series (E36) was assembled locally in the form of SKD kits.
-BMW Philippines is currently an owned subsidiary of San Miguel Corporation, and the official importer and distributor of BMW vehicles in the country.
+BMW Philippines is currently an owned subsidiary of San Miguel Corporation, and is the official importer and distributor of BMW vehicles in the country.

 Ford

 Ford's history in the Philippines can be traced back to 1929.
 Ford Philippines, Inc. (FPI) was established as a subsidiary of the Ford Motor Company in 1967 and began production operations on May 3, 1968.
-Ford left the market in 1984 due to the local economic recession.
-The brand came back in 1997 as Ford Group Philippines, Inc. (FGPI).
+Ford left the market in 1984 due to the local economic recession, returning in 1997 as Ford Group Philippines, Inc. (FGPI).
 Ford built a manufacturing plant that opened in September 1999.
-During its lifetime, the plant produced both Ford and Mazda products like the Ford Lynx, Ford Escape/Mazda Tribute, Ford Focus, Mazda3, and the Mazda-based Ford Ranger not only for the local market but also neighboring countries such as Indonesia, Vietnam, Thailand, Malaysia, and Singapore.
+During its lifetime, the plant produced both Ford and Mazda products like the Ford Lynx, Ford Escape/Mazda Tribute, Ford Focus, Mazda3, and the Mazda-based Ford Ranger, not only for the local market but also neighboring countries such as Indonesia, Vietnam, Thailand, Malaysia, and Singapore.
 The plant closed down in 2012.
-Since then, Ford Philippines imports the vehicles it sells mostly coming from Thailand and the United States to the Philippine market.
-Ford Philippines also used to sell Lincoln cars in the country.
+Since then, Ford Group Philippines imports its vehicles, mostly from Thailand and the United States.

+Ford Philippines also used to sell Lincoln cars in the Philippines.
 Their former plant in Santa Rosa, Laguna is now owned by Mitsubishi Motors Philippines.

 General Motors

-Chevrolet’s operation in the country is currently under the control of The Covenant Car Company Inc. GM engaged a partnership with The Covenant Car Company, Inc. (TCCCI), appointed by GM Southeast Asia as an independent and exclusive importer and distributor of Chevrolet automobiles and parts in the country.
-TCCCI was officially incorporated on July 1, 2009, and assumed business operations on October 1, 2009.
-With the partnership of GM, they launched GM Philippines, Inc. on December 1, 2014.
+Chevrolet’s operation in the country is currently under the control of The Covenant Car Company, Inc. (TCCCI).
+GM entered a partnership with TCCCI, appointed by GM Southeast Asia as an independent and exclusive importer and distributor of Chevrolet automobiles and parts in the country.
+TCCCI was officially incorporated on July 1, 2009, and assumed business operations on October 1 that year.
+They launched GM Philippines, Inc. on December 1, 2014.
 Most of the cars in Chevrolet's lineup were imported from Thailand, the US, and South Korea.
 Prior to that, Yutivo Corporation was responsible for the production and manufacturing of General Motors products in the country.
-Originally founded in 1887, Yutivo was in charge of assembling Chevrolet, Opel, Holden, Vauxhall, Buick, as well as Isuzu cars and trucks for the country.
+Originally founded in 1887, Yutivo was in charge of assembling Chevrolet, Opel, Holden, Vauxhall, Buick, and Isuzu cars and trucks for the country.
 They became a spare parts distributor for General Motors in the country back in 1940.
 Yutivo started assembly operations in 1953 and stayed in business until 1976.

-General Motors also built two Asian Utility Vehicles (AUV), called the GM Amigo/Tiger and the GM Harabas.
+General Motors also built two AUVs in the Philippines, the GM Amigo/Tiger and the GM Harabas.
 These used the underpinnings of the Bedford HA and a 1256 cc Vauxhall inline-four engine.
-The Harabas was a four-door station wagon (mainly used as a taxi) and replaced the very basic Amigo/Tiger truck.
+The Harabas was a four-door station wagon (mainly used as a taxi) and replaced the basic Amigo/Tiger truck.